How to Buy a Garter Belt

-Prefer video instead?
-Check out our video on The Lingerie Addict YouTube Channel – “How to Buy a Garter Belt.”
+Editor's Note: Prefer video instead?
+Check out the TLA - "How to Buy a Garter Belt."

-This post was inspired by a conversation I had with a friend over wine and cheese (or, in my case, tea and cheese) about what kind of stockings and garter belt are good for a novice to buy.
-Though neither of us is new to hosiery, a friend of hers is and, unfortunately, had received a bit of misinformation from other sources–at least in my opinion.
+This post was inspired by a conversation I had with a friend over wine and cheese (or, in my case, tea and cheese) about what kinds of stockings and garter belts are good for a novice to buy.
+Though neither of us is new to hosiery, a friend of hers is, and unfortunately, she'd received a bit of misinformation from other sources...at least in my opinion.

 Her question got me to thinking...what is important when it comes to buying stockings, garter belts, and other hosiery related items (like girdles or tights)?
 What should you look for?
 Who should you buy from?
 Is there a certain way you should wear your purchases?
 I may not be able to address all those questions in this post, but I'll try to cover a few.

 Not only is this the very first question you should ask, it's also the most important because the kind of garment you purchase is determined by its purpose.